The Complex Commercial Litigation Law Review: Portugal

-Fourth, during the pre-contractual stage, parties are, in general, subject to information duties, particularly in banking, consumer, insurance and financial intermediation contracts (for example, in intermediation contracts the financial intermediary must provide all the necessary information for a clear and justified decision to be made – Article 312 of the Portuguese Securities Code).
+Fourth, during the pre-contractual stage, parties are, in general, subject to information duties, particularly in banking, consumer, insurance and financial intermediation contracts (e.g., Article 312 of the Securities Code provides that in intermediation contracts the financial intermediary must provide all the necessary information for a clear and justified decision to be made).

 Fifth, after this pre-contractual stage, commercial contracts are formed.
-Traditionally, a commercial contract was formed through the traditional approach of offer and acceptance.
-However, in general, commercial contract formation in Portugal does not currently follow that traditional approach.
-In fact, there are several approaches, such as joint contracting (similar offers from the contracting parties that are inserted in a single document executed by both parties) or factual bargain (a contract that is formed exclusively based on the behaviour of the parties).
+Although, traditionally, a commercial contract was formed through the traditional approach of offer and acceptance, currently, commercial contract formation in Portugal generally does not follow that traditional approach; there are several approaches, such as joint contracting (similar offers from the contracting parties that are inserted in a single document executed by both parties) or factual bargain (a contract that is formed exclusively based on the behaviour of the parties).

-Sixth, in Portugal, commercial contract formation currently also includes mass contracting and other modern forms of contracting, such as distance contracts (Decree-Law 78/2018 of 15 October based on Directive (EU) 2015/2302 of the European Parliament and of the Council of 25 November 2015); e-commerce (Decree-Law 290-D/99 based on Directive 1999/93/EC of the European Parliament and of the Council of 13 December 1999); automatic contracting (e.g., vending machines) and self-contracting (markets, etc.).
+Sixth, in Portugal, commercial contract formation currently also includes mass contracting and other modern forms of contracting, such as distance contracts ;6 e-commerce;7 automatic contracting (e.g., vending machines); and self-contracting (e.g., markets).

-Seventh, under Portuguese law, a fundamental rule to contract formation is that silence cannot be considered, in general, as acceptance.
-However, in certain areas of commercial contracts, silence can be considered acceptance (e.g., in relation to confirmation letters).
-Silence should not be confused with acceptance by conduct, that is, when the conduct of the parties indicates acceptance and a clear intention to be bound by the contract.
-In fact, although silence has no value, a particular conduct (for example, acts towards executing a commercial contract) may be deemed equivalent to tacit acceptance.
+Seventh, a fundamental rule to contract formation is that silence cannot be considered, in general, as acceptance; however, in certain areas of commercial contracts, silence can be considered acceptance (e.g., in relation to confirmation letters).
+Silence should not be confused with acceptance by conduct (i.e., when the conduct of the parties indicates acceptance and a clear intention to be bound by the contract).
+Although silence has no value, a particular conduct (e.g., acts towards executing a commercial contract) may be deemed equivalent to tacit acceptance.
 This also applies under Portuguese law.

-Eighth, under Portuguese law, proof of commercial contract formation can be based, in principle, on any means of evidence, except when the law requires a specific form for a particular commercial contract.
-Therefore, as explained above, according to Portuguese law, a commercial contract can be executed verbally.
+Eighth, under Portuguese law, proof of commercial contract formation can be based, in principle, on any means of evidence, except when the law requires a specific form for a particular commercial contract; therefore, according to Portuguese law, a commercial contract can be executed verbally.

 Ninth, in general, once created, commercial contracts cannot be modified unless the parties so agree.
-However, Portuguese law grants the parties the right to request the court to modify or terminate a commercial contract in the event of an atypical change of circumstances (Articles 437 to 439 of the Portuguese Civil Code).
-This legal mechanism is, however, very demanding and strict.
-Therefore, it is not uncommon for parties to commercial contracts to include force majeure clauses and hardship clauses.
+In this regard, Portuguese law grants the parties the right to request the court to modify or terminate a commercial contract in the event of an atypical change of circumstances.8 This legal mechanism is very demanding and strict; therefore, it is not uncommon for parties to commercial contracts to include force majeure clauses and hardship clauses.

-Finally, the trend in Portugal is to consider that, if a company's business is transferred, the commercial contracts regarding said company's business are automatically assigned to the new owner of the company's business and the consent of the other parties to the contracts is not required.
+Finally, the trend in Portugal is to consider that, if a company's business is transferred, the commercial contracts regarding the company's business are automatically assigned to the new owner of the company's business, and the consent of the other parties to the contracts is not required.

 Should Portuguese law apply to a commercial contract, Portuguese rules on interpretation will also apply.
 According to Portuguese law, the fundamentals of contract interpretation are as follows.

-In general, if the true will of the parties is known, the meaning of the contract is valid in accordance with such true will (Article 236(2) of the Portuguese Civil Code), regardless of how the parties express such will.
+In general, if the true will of the parties is known, the meaning of the contract is valid in accordance with such true will,9 regardless of how the parties express the will.
 In principle, a party can resort to any type of evidence to prove the true will of the parties (i.e., documentary evidence or witness evidence).

-However, if the true will of the parties is unknown or cannot be established, then a contract has to be interpreted according to the meaning that a normal party, under the same set of circumstances, would hypothetically give to it (Article 236(1) of the Portuguese Civil Code).
-This standard of interpretation relies on several elements, such as:
+If the true will of the parties is unknown or cannot be established, the contract must be interpreted according to the meaning that a normal party, under the same set of circumstances, would hypothetically give to it.10 This standard of interpretation relies on several elements, such as: